ericcornelissen/wordrow/CONTRIBUTING.md

 sure to explain in detail why the feature is useful and, if possible, how it should work.

-Once you have a precise request you can report it online as a [Feature Request](https://github.com/ericcornelissen/wordrow/issues/new?labels=enhancement&template=feature_request.md).
+Once you have a precise request you can report it online as a [Feature Request].

 ---